aikinci/droidbox/README.md

 A dockerized [DroidBox][1] instance

 Get it from the [Honeynet Project's Docker Repository][2]

 Sourcecode is on [Ali Ikinci's GitHub][3]

 This is a ready to run Android sandbox enabling the user to run a dynamic analysis on an apk file.
 Create a ~/samples directory and copy you sample file in it.

 Usage: With readonly sample protection (recomended)

-    sudo docker run -it --rm -v ~/samples:/samples:ro -v ~/samples/out:/samples/out honeynet/droidbox /samples/filename.apk [duration in seconds]
+    docker run -it --rm -v ~/samples:/samples:ro -v ~/samples/out:/samples/out honeynet/droidbox /samples/filename.apk [duration in seconds]

 Usage: Without readonly sample protection

-    sudo docker run -it --rm -v ~/samples:/samples honeynet/droidbox /samples/filename.apk [duration in seconds]
+    docker run -it --rm -v ~/samples:/samples honeynet/droidbox /samples/filename.apk [duration in seconds]

 VNC access: